clue/confgen/README.md

 extensions and supports running on legacy PHP 5.3 through current PHP 7+ and HHVM.
 It's *highly recommended to use PHP 7+* for this project.

+> If you want to create the above `confgen.phar` locally, you have to clone this repository and run `composer build`.

 ## Tests